For emerging adults, pandemic serves up unique challenges | WTOP

 “We’re seeing a lot of stress about school, about finding a job in the short term, and longer term, what does this look like?” she says.
 “There’s a sense of despair and hopelessness.”

-Emerging adulthood is a key time to explore careers, but the pandemic is putting that on hold.
-While some of Sabella’s study participants have picked up more hours in service sector jobs, others are struggling to work from home or are unemployed.
+Emerging adulthood is a key time to explore career options, but the pandemic is putting that on hold.
+While some of Sabella’s study participants have picked up more hours in service sector or “gig economy” jobs, others are struggling to work from home or have lost their jobs.

-— Connor Payne, 23, of Austin, Texas, got laid off from his event planning job last week.
-Now, he’s considering leaving that industry until the pandemic passes.
+“Even if it’s just babysitting or retail or working in a restaurant, you’re learning something about yourself and what you want in a long-term career,” she says.
+“So the limited amount of career exploration, the inability to seek out new jobs and secure those jobs, could definitely have long-term negative impacts.”

 “Right now, I’m definitely sitting with the emotions and allowing myself to feel them,” he said.
 “But I have confidence in the future, I’m very hopeful.”

-— In Redlands, California, 19-year-old Hans Westenburg also is hopeful he can stay on track with his plans to become a physician though he worries that the quality of his education has deteriorated since classes went remote.
+— In Redlands, California, 19-year-old Hans Westenburg is also hopeful he can stay on track with his plans to become a physician.
+He’s a sophomore at the University of California-Irvine but is living at home with his mom and sister and attending classes remotely.
+He worries that the quality of his education has deteriorated, but he expects medical schools will take the temporary disruption into account.

-“It’s not awful, but I do feel sort of grounded, like I can’t really explore my ambitions,” says Westenburg, a University of California-Irvine sophomore.
+“It’s not awful, but I do feel sort of grounded, like I can’t really explore my ambitions,” he says.
+“If this continues for a year or two, there would be more of that feeling, like, what could I have done with that time?”

 — Augustus Bayard, meanwhile, is just eager to start his college career.
-He arrived at Brown University from Anna Maria Island, Florida, this month — a delayed start for the freshman class that wasn’t announced until July.
+He arrived at Brown University this month — a delayed start for the freshman class that wasn’t announced until July.
+With all his friends from his hometown of Anna Maria Island, Florida, already off to college, he ended up spending the summer in rural Vermont with a future classmate he met online.

 “It’s an awkward point in your life to suddenly have to put your life on pause,” he says.

-Jeffrey Arnett, the psychologist who coined the term “emerging adulthood” two decades ago, predicts this population will bounce back.
-While emerging adults tend to be pessimistic about society, they often are quite optimistic about their individual situations, he says.
+Jeffrey Arnett, the psychologist who coined the term “emerging adulthood” two decades ago, predicts this population will be able to pick up the pieces.
+Emerging adults tend to be pessimistic about society at large, and that likely will deepen due to the pandemic, he says.
+But they often are quite optimistic about their individual situations.

-Bryleigh McCarty, 21, says her life in Longmont, Colorado, got “10 times more stressful” when the pandemic hit, but therapy helped her discover inner strength as she switched from managing a yarn shop to working in a kindergarten class.
+Bryleigh McCarty, 21, says her life in Longmont, Colorado, got “10 times more stressful” when the pandemic hit, but therapy has helped her discover her own strength.

+Last March, McCarty was managing a yarn shop that scrambled to shift to online sales, working 50 hours a week from a home she shares with her parents and five younger siblings.
+She and her boyfriend later broke up, and she switched careers and is working in a kindergarten classroom.

-“It’s really easy to get caught up in those emotions of ‘Oh my god, everything sucks, I feel so discouraged.’
-But I’m also really relishing my ability to sit back and laugh at everything that is going on,” she says.
+“It’s really easy to get caught up in those emotions of ‘Oh my God, everything sucks, I feel so discouraged.’
+But I’m also really relishing my ability to sit back and laugh at everything that is going on because it’s so crazy,” she says.
 “I’ve learned that I am much stronger than I thought I was.”

-But Arnett and other experts agree the pandemic poses particular challenges for some subsets of this population, including young people with serious mental illness.
+But Arnett and other experts agree the pandemic poses particular challenges for some subsets of this population, including young people aging out of the foster system and those with serious mental illness.

-Rates of mental health problems increase during this period, conditions become more complex and the most serious disorders emerge, yet this age group is less likely to seek and receive help.
-Maryann Davis, director of the Transitions to Adulthood Center for Research, surveyed state mental health systems between 2003 and 2005 about services for transition age youth, including mental health treatment, vocational support and help with housing.
+Emerging adulthood is a critical period for the latter because rates of mental health problems increase during this time, conditions become more complex and the most serious disorders emerge, yet this age group is less likely to seek and receive help.
+Maryann Davis, director of the Transitions to Adulthood Center for Research, surveyed state child and adult mental health systems between 2003 and 2005 about the availability of a dozen services specifically aimed at transition age youth, including mental health treatment, vocational support and help with housing.

-Back then, any one service was available in at most in 20% of states.
+Back then, any one of the services was available in at most in 20% of states.
 But by 2019, that percentage increased to 50%, according to a survey conducted by The Associated Press.
+Fifteen years ago, only 5% of the child mental health systems and 7% of the adult systems had mental health treatment programs specifically tailored for transition age youth.
+Responding to the AP, two-thirds of the child systems and 85% of the adult systems said they offered that, though fewer than half of the states offered it statewide.

 ’Systems are finally seeing that the transition to adulthood is a critical developmental stage, that this is a real make-or-break period of life, and if we abandon young people right at the threshold of adulthood, they’re much more likely to fail,” Davis says.